code4recovery/code4recovery.github.io/docs/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: ""
+title: "Code for Recovery Information"
 ---

-Welcome to Code for Recovery!
-We are a fellowship of volunteers in service building and maintaining technology solutions for recovery programs.
+Code for Recovery is a fellowship of volunteers in service building and maintaining open source solutions to help the recovery community meet, organize and recover from addiction.

 Here's what we're working on:

-# Meeting finders
+## Meeting finders

-## 12 Step Meeting List `Production`
+### 12 Step Meeting List `Production`

 12 Step Meeting List (TSML) is an open-source WordPress plugin that helps recovery organizations list their local weekly meetings.
 TSML entered production for Santa Clara County AA on May 2, 2014, and was made available on the WordPress Plugin Directory exactly one year later.
 It is currently in use by hundreds of recovery organizations.